 Vin Santo

-Vin Santo is an Italian dessert wine that is traditional in the Tuscany region of Italy.
-Typically Vin Santo wines are made from white grape varieties and can vary in sweetness levels from extremely dry to extremely sweet.
+Typically, Vin Santo wines are made from white grape varieties and can vary in sweetness levels from extremely dry to extremely sweet.

 This full-bodied wine is often served in small glasses and paired with biscotti in the Tuscany region.